panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 sum; // 12
 ```

-In this post, you will learn about what the reduce operation means, and how to use `array.reduce(callback, initialValue)` method in JavaScript to perform the reduce operation on arrays.
+In this post, you'll learn about the reduce operation, and how to use `array.reduce(callback, initialValue)` method to perform the reduce operation on arrays.

 ## 1. Reduce operation

-Before diving into the actual detail of how to use the `array.reduce()` method, let's find distinguish what problem it tries to solve: reducing to a value.
+Before diving into how to use the `array.reduce()` method, let's find distinguish what problem it tries to solve: reducing an array to a value.

-Reducing an array meaning performing a concrete accumulative operation on its items to calculate a resulted value.
+Reducing an array meaning performing a concrete accumulative operation on its items to calculate a result value.

-The simplest example of reducing operation is calculating the sum of an array, where the accumulative operation is an addition.
-The array is reduced to the sum of all its items.

-For an array `[2, 4, 6]` the sum reduce operation results in `12` &mdash; the sum of all items.
+A good example of reducing operation is calculating the sum of an array, where the accumulative operation is the addition of items.
+For an array `[2, 4, 6]` reducing to a sum results in `12`.

-Another example of reducing would be calculating the maximum element of the array.
-For an array `[1, 2, 4, 6]` the max reduce operation results in `6`.
+Another example of reducing is determining the maximum element of the array.
+For an array `[7, 2, 10, 6]` the reducing to max item results in `10`.

-Having a good view of what reduce operation means  &mdash; now you can easily see what `array.reduce()` method does.
+Now you can easily see what `array.reduce()` method does &mdash; perform a reduce operation.

 ## 2. array.reduce() method

-The `array.reduce()` accepts 2 arguments:
+The `array.reduce()` is a method on array that accepts 2 arguments:

 ```javascript
 const value = array.reduce(callback[, initialValue]);
 ```

-The `callback` is an obligatory argument that is a function performing the reduce operation, which the second optional argument is the initial value.
+The `callback` is an obligatory argument that is a function performing the reduce operation, and the second optional argument is the initial value.

-When running the reduce method, JavaScript invokes the reduce `callback` with 4 arguments: the accumulator value, the current array item, the current array item index, and the array itself.
-The `callback` function must return a new accumulator value.
+JavaScript invokes the `callback` function upon each item of the array with 4 arguments: the accumulator value, the current array item, the current array item index, and the array itself.
+The `callback` function must return the updated accumulator value.

 ```javascript
 array.reduce(function(accumulator, item, index, array) {